I created a spending tracker product, because I loathe subscriptions

 It does three things:

-1. Scans your Google Drive for bank transaction files - usually CSVs or JSONs - from your chaotic life of multiple accounts (Monzo, Wise, Revolut; your legacy bank account you’ve had since you were 12; credit cards)
+1. Scans your Google Drive for bank transaction files – usually CSVs or JSONs – from your chaotic life of multiple accounts (the Monzo/Wise/Revolut trinity; that legacy bank account you’ve had since you were aged 12; credit cards)

 2. Adds all the transactions into a malleable single sheet and categorises them